 • Sugar: Finely granulated sugar adds the perfect sweetness to this dessert.

-• Cocoa powder: 100% pure cocoa powder gives the cake a rich and chocolatey flavor.
-Make sure it’s unsweetened, since we’re adding in sugar separately for sweetness.
+• Natural cocoa powder: 100% pure unsweetened cocoa powder gives the cake a rich and chocolatey flavor.

-• Sour cream: The secret ingredient in this Texas sheet cake recipe.
-It moistens the cake and gives it a soft crumb that’s a little less dense than the original.
+• Sour cream: The secret ingredient (better than buttermilk) in this Texas sheet cake recipe.
+It moistens the cake and gives it a soft crumb.

 • Eggs: Make sure to use fresh eggs for the best results.